 20. Quotes website

 Create a website that compiles quotes from figures in history, literature, science and entertainment.
-A good quote website can be an excellent resource for bloggers, influencers and social media marketers.
+A good website with quotes can be an excellent resource for bloggers, influencers and social media marketers.
 Try grouping your quotes by theme so that users can find those that are most relevant quickly and easily.

 21. Freelancing website